stacksimplify/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-02-SC-PVC-ConfigMap-MySQL/README.md

 ## Step-01: Introduction
+- We are going to create a MySQL Database with persistence storage using AWS EBS Volumes

 | Kubernetes Object  | YAML File |
 | ------------- | ------------- |
 | Storage Class  | 01-storage-class.yml |